AJ8GH/algorithmic-complexity/README.md

 h     | Exponential  | O(2^n)

 ** C = constant number > 1
 ## Building a timing framework

 I used TDD to build a timing framework with a simple, flexible interface using Node.js and Mocha - see `./CodeTimer`.
 I then published it as a package on NPM.

 The CodeTimer class can be imported and used to time code.
 The `#run()` function can be passed an object containing a method to time and a starting array size.
 It will then automatically generate 20 arrays increasing in size, filled with random numbers.
 It then runs the method on each array, printing the size and the run time to the console.
+4 additional arrays are run at the start, in order to warm up the system and reduce any

 The timer can be used to time custom functions as well as built it ones.
 It can be used to time a single run or multiple.
 It can also be used manually to time the efficiency of any code, using the `#start()` and `#finish()` functions.